zetanumbers/posts/myosotis.md

  (constructors) fallback in case ownership cycles are guaranteed to be broken before cleanup;
- - Channel types like inside of `std::sync::mpsc` with a shared buffer of `T` is problematic since through sender type you can send corresponding to it receiver, thus leaking that shared buffer;
+ - Channel types like inside of `std::sync::mpsc` with a shared buffer of `T` are problematic since through sender type you can send corresponding
+ <missing word?> to its receiver, thus leaking that shared buffer;
-  * Rendezvous channels seem to lack this flaw because it waits for other thread/task to be ready to take the value instead of running off right after sending it;
+  * Rendezvous channels seem to lack this flaw because they wait for other thread/task to be ready to take the value instead of running off right after sending it;

 In any case the library itself dictates appropriate bounds for its types.

-Given that `!Leak` implies new restrictions compared to current rust value semantics, by default every type is assumed to be `T: Leak`, kinda like with `Sized`, e.g. implicit `Leak` trait bound on every type and type argument unless specified otherwise (`T: ?Leak`).
+Given that `!Leak` implies new restrictions compared to current Rust value semantics, by default every type is assumed to be `T: Leak`, kinda like with `Sized`, e.g. implicit `Leak` trait bound on every type and type argument unless specified otherwise (`T: ?Leak`).
 I pretty sure this